2025 Construction Projects

 Construction is tentatively scheduled for 2026, subject to Council approval.

 The scope of this project includes full-depth road reconstruction, including drainage improvements, sanitary sewer replacement and services to the property line, replacement of the existing 100mm diameter watermain with a new 150mm diameter distribution watermain, including fire hydrants and water services to the property line.
 Installation of a new 400mm diameter transmission watermain for new development in the west side of Collingwood is part of this project as well.
-Active transportation/cycling facilities will be evaluated and included within the design.
+Active Transportation facilities were evaluated as part of the design, and one (1) way cycle tracks will be constructed on each side of Sixth Street from Hurontario to High Street.

-Construction will be completed in two (2) phases; Sixth Street from Hurontario Street to Oak Street will be Phase 1, and Phase 2 will be Oak Street to High Street.
-Tendering and construction will be done in 2025/2026, subject to Council approval.
+Construction will be in two (2) phases: Phase 1 Hurontario Street to Oak Street, and Phase 2 Oak Street to High Street.
+Phase 1 construction is scheduled for 2026 and Phase 2 construction will occur in 2027.

 Design work is nearly completed for permanent traffic calming and active transportation upgrades on Findlay Drive.
 Implementation of the final design is anticipated in the summer of 2025, taking into consideration the results of public engagement held in September 2023.